badlydrawnrob/anki-child-theme/source/themes/cards/simple/simple-stripped.md

     ⤷ `rich html`
 -------------------------------------------------------------------------- -->
-This is a big chunk of code!!!
-It's quite simple though:
+1. `viewThumbnail` gets partially applied (with one argument)

-1. We _partially_ apply `viewThumbnail` passing only one argument (a `"string"`)
+2. This is also called a **curried function**
-2. `List.map` takes a function and a list
+3. `model.photos` contains a list of records
-    - `model.photos` gives us a list of records
+4. `List.map` will cycle through the model
-3. `List.map` cycles through the records
+5. And pass `viewThumbnail` a record as it's second argument

 <!-- -------------------------------------------------------------------------
-    ★ Other notes
+    ✎ Other notes

     ⤷ `rich html`
 -------------------------------------------------------------------------- -->
 View the [full program](https://ellie-app.com/q4j6ps87Cj5a1) which consumes the function.
-Here's some [other curried function examples](https://www.codingexercises.com/guides/quickstart-elm-part-7) too.
+[Here's what `List.map` does](https://elmprogramming.com/list.html#mapping-a-list).
+Here's some [other curried function examples](https://www.codingexercises.com/guides/quickstart-elm-part-7).

 <!-- -------------------------------------------------------------------------
-    ★ Markdown
+    ✎ Markdown

     ⤷ `raw text`